Umm-Al-Qura calendar

 How Often Do Muslims Pray During Ramadan?

 Muslims pray five times daily throughout the year, a practice known as Salat.
 These prayers include Fajr (dawn), Dhuhr (midday), Asr (afternoon), Maghrib (sunset), and Isha (night).
-During Ramadan, however, additional prayers, such as Tarawih, are performed after Isha.
+During Ramadan, however, additional voluntary prayers, such as Tarawih, are performed after Isha.
 These nightly prayers, unique to Ramadan, offer Muslims an opportunity to reflect on the Quran and increase their devotion.

-How to Pray During Ramadan
+Prayers During Ramadan

-What Allah SWT Says About Salat
+What Allah (SWT) Says About Salat

 “Guard strictly (five obligatory) As-Salawat (the prayers) especially the middle Salat (i.e. the ‘Asr prayer).
-And stand before Allah with obedience” (Quran 2:238).
+And stand before Allah with obedience.”
+[Quran 2:238]

-Prayers at Ramadan
+Prayers in Ramadan

-What The Quran Says About Salat And Charity
+What The Quran Says About Salat and Charity

 The Holy Quran emphasises the connection between actively donating to charity and praying Salat.
 See the following verse below:

 "And establish prayer and give Zakat, and whatever good you put forward for yourselves – you will find it with Allah.
 Indeed, Allah is All-Seeing of what you do."
-(Quran 2:110)
+[Quran 2:110]

-The Power of Praying During Ramadan
+The Value of Salat in Ramadan

 Let this Ramadan be a time of spiritual renewal.
 Reflect on your prayers, deepen your understanding of Salat in Ramadan, and embrace the opportunity to grow closer to your Creator.
 Together, through faith and action, we can make a difference.